Tommy-2000/dreamTravel/README.md

 # dreamTravel

-Travel platform and application built with Flutter for Android, iOS and Web.
+Travel platform and application consisting of a Flutter front-end for Android, iOS and Web that's combined with a Node.JS back-end with TypeScript.

 ## Project Details